EU-Japan Economic Partnership Agreement

 - tariff rate quotas of Japan

-- The Japanese Ministry of Agriculture, Forestry, and Fisheries (MAFF) provides information on the TRQ application and allocation, for each tariff line, such as sugar, wheat products, dairy products, and other foods (including confectionaries and certain chocolates) under the EU-Japan EPA (Japanese)
+- The Japanese Ministry of Agriculture, Forestry, and Fisheries (MAFF) provides information on the TRQ application and allocation, for each tariff line, such as sugar, wheat products, dairy products, and other foods (including confectionaries and certain chocolates) under the EU-Japan EPA (Japanese).

-The allocation of TRQs and collection of levies are done by the Agriculture & Livestock Industries Cooperation (ALIC).
+For dairy products, the allocation of TRQs and collection of levies are done by the Agriculture & Livestock Industries Cooperation (ALIC).

 Information sheets by the EU-Japan Centre for Industrial Cooperation (EU Business in Japan)